Solidarity action: By country

+Oceania

+Australia

 In Australia, secondary boycotts are prohibited by the Competition and Consumer Act 2010.
 In the 1910s, sympathy strikes were sometimes called to extend a strike beyond the bounds of an Australian state to make it eligible for handling by the federal arbitration court.

+Europe

 Germany

-Secondary action is generally prohibited, unless it satisfies the multiple criteria:
+Until 2007, secondary action was generally prohibited according to a decision of the Federal Labour Court from 1985, unless it satisfies the multiple criteria: